 Supervisor: Samantha Campbell, Master Electrician

 Under the guidance of Woolly's award-winning Company Lighting Designer and Master Electrician, the Lighting Fellow will be given the opportunity to learn the technical aspects of the light hang, focus, and maintenance in a professional setting.
 This includes planning, show preparation, and implementation of the lighting designs and systems.
 The fellow will receive experience serving as the Designer's assistant during Tech and Previews and assisting the Master Electrician with lighting paperwork.
 In addition, the fellow will experience touring companies while assisting the Master Electrician in the prep and execution of Presented Artist technical riders.
-The Fellow will also take part in the seasonal maintenance of both the theater space and the building.
+The Fellow will also take part in the seasonal maintenance of both the theatre space and the building.
 Good communication skills and a sense of humor are essential for this position.
 Knowledge of Lightwright and Vectorworks is a plus.
-We will also consider candidates on a semester-based timeline for this position.
+Note: We will also consider candidates on a semester based timeline for this position.

-Supervisor: Jenn Sheetz, Properties Master
+Supervisor: Becca Tuteur, Properties Master

 The Properties Fellow assists in the acquisition, construction and maintenance of all properties used in Woolly Mammoth Theatre Company’s productions.
 The fellow will work alongside with the Properties Master, researching, purchasing, and crafting of show props.
 Candidates should have prior experience with carpentry, sewing, upholstery, refurbishing furniture, cast and mold, sculpting and painting.
 Candidates must have a basic knowledge of hand and power tools.
 They must be willing to have a flexible schedule and able to work long hours during tech weeks.
 Fellow will attend production meetings with professional designers and directors for exposure to the artistic development process.
 Portfolios are encouraged.